EricMFink/DataTrespass/drafts/preemption.md

 Accordingly, if an employer sues an employee under the NCPPA or other state data trespass law, based on workplace recording or other conduct arguably protected under the NLRA, the claim will be preempted.[^preemption4] A state court may not decide whether the conduct is indeed protected, as that question is within the exclusive original jurisdiction of the NLRB.[^preemption4a] Rather, as long as there is any colorable argument for NLRA protection, the state court should dismiss (or stay its proceedings pending a decision by the NLRB).[^preemption4b]

+_Hartman Bros.
+Heating & Air Conditioning v.
+NLRB_, 280 F.3d 1110  (7th Cir.
+2002)

+- State statue making knowing & intentional making false or misleading statements in job application was preempted as applied to union salt.

+*Establishing preemption*

+Wright Electric v.
+Ouellette (Minn Ct App 2004)

+- Employer's claims, including fraud & unauthorized use of property, against former employee & union were preempted, where they were based on employee's false statements in job application.
+- Employee's conduct, as part of union salting effort, was arguably protected under the NLRA.
+- Fact that the Board declined to issue a complaint on ULP charge of over firing did not necessarily indicate Board's conclusion that conduct was unprotected.
+Court cites San Diego Building Trades Council

+### Effect of Preemption

+*Preemption deprives state court of jurisdiction*

+_Longshoremen v.
+Davis_, 476 US 380, 398-99 (1986)

+- Garmon preemption deprives the state court of jurisdiction, and is thus not waivable.
+- Court rejects argument that “the mere lack of a conclusive determination by the Board that an activity is without the purview of the Act renders that activity arguably subject to the Act.”
+- Instead, “the party asserting pre-emption must make an affirmative showing that the activity is arguably subject to the Act”.

+*No removal based on preemption*

+_Ethridge v.
+Harbor House Restaurant,_ 861 F. 2d 1389,  1399 (9th Circuit 1988)

+- A preempted suit is not removable, because exclusive original jurisdiction is in the NLRB, not federal district courts.

+>  the _Garmon_ analysis is not one to be undertaken by the lower federal courts.
+"A claim of _Garmon_ pre-emption is a claim that the state court has no power to adjudicate the subject matter of the case, and when a claim of _Garmon_-preemption is raised, _it must be considered and resolved by the state court._" _Id._ at 393, 106 S.Ct. at 1913 (emphasis added).
+If the state court errs in determining whether _Garmon_ principles deprive it of jurisdiction over a dispute, review of that decision may be had in the Supreme Court. _See, e.g.,_ _Davis,_ 476 U.S. at 388-89, 106 S.Ct. at 1911 (concluding that _Garmon_-preemption always supplies a federal question for the Court to review on appeal); _cf._ _Franchise Tax Bd.,_ 463 U.S. at 12 n.
+12, 103 S.Ct. at 2848 n.
+12.

 ### Procedure for Asserting Preemption

 "A claim of Garmon preemption is a claim that the state court has no power to adjudicate the subject matter of the case, and when a claim of Garmon preemption is raised, it must be considered and resolved by the state court."[^preemption5] Federal courts also lack subject matter jurisdiction over claims within the NLRB's primary jurisdiction.[^preemption5a] Accordingly, Garmon preemption is not a basis for removal.[^preemption5b] But, since Garmon preemption is a question of federal law, "if the state court errs in determining whether Garmon principles deprive it of jurisdiction over a dispute, review of that decision may be had in the Supreme Court."[^preemption5c]